cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

 * Search by `date` returns appointments with a status other than `proposed` that start or end within the date range provided.
 * Search by `-date-or-req-period` returns the same appointments as the `date` parameter, but also returns appointments with a status of `proposed` that either are requested to start or end between the dates provided.
 * The retrieved appointments are sorted by `start` date ascending (earliest first).
+* When searching with a patient authorization type, sensitive appointments will not be returned.

 ### Headers